deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 }
 ```

-When deserializing the `connect` key instructs the converter to use `ConnectMessage` when deserializing.
+When deserializing the `connect` key is used to lookup the right runtime type for the message - in this case `ConnectMessage` is used.
 This lets us maintain our simple streaming signature using `IAsyncEnumerable<AirDropHubMessage>` but allows us to pass any derived type to and from the connected parties.

 ## Uploading files

 I mentioned above that our previous implementation of AirDrop's `/Upload` API just extracted files to the server's file system.
 Now that we can relay things to a peer we can forward arrays of bytes representing chunks of a file to them directly, yay!
 Unfortunately the story doesn't end there - if we connect to our SignalR server using a browser then our options for handling the array of bytes are somewhat limited - we need to construct a `Blob` and once we have all the chunks we can use some creative hacks to get the browser to trigger a "download" to the user's local machine.
 Except that we've already sent the bytes to the client so, in the case of large files, it's quite possible that the `Blob` is backed by memory or temporarily buffered somewhere else, likely with some kind of limits to prevent abuse.

 Instead I've added a `StaticFileProvider` to the Kestrel instance spun up in the `AirDropAnywhere.Cli` server instance that maps to an `uploads` directory on the server.
 When we extract uploaded archives we generate a new directory here and new files are added to it.
 Once the archive is extracted we notify the client of each file that was extracted and its corresponding URL on the server - once the client has successfully downloaded all the files it needs then those files are removed from the server.

-This allows us to stream the files directly to the client's browser without any unnecessary buffering along the way.
+This allows us to stream the files directly to the client's browser without any unnecessary buffering along the way - it's a trade-off - we're expecting the server to have storage space to extract any archives sent its way but we can rely on the client's ability to download things directly rather than using semi-supported workarounds with `Blob` and `File` in the browser.

 ## Glueing it all together

 Now we have a (relatively) sane approach to peering we can implement our first consumer.
 This first consumer will run at the command line and it'll perform the following steps:

 1. Connect to an AirDrop Anywhere server using SignalR and immediately send a `ConnectMessage` containing the peer's name.
-    1. Once connected the server will announce the peer over mDNS
+    1. Once connected the server will announce the peer over mDNS.
-    1. AirDrop will discover the peer via this announcement and call `/Discover`
+    1. AirDrop will discover the peer via this announcement and call the `/Discover` API over HTTPS.
 1. Wait for a `CanAcceptFileRequestMessage` from the server.
-This is sent when a contact is tapped in the AirDrop UI, triggering a call to the `/Ask` API.
+This is sent when a contact is tapped in the AirDrop UI, triggering a call to the `/Ask` API over HTTPS.
-    1. Once received, display a prompt to the user asking if they want to accept the files being sent.
+    1. Once received, the CLI displays a prompt to the user asking if they want to accept the files being sent.
     1. If they hit, _Yes_ then continue, otherwise go to 2.
-Either way, return the response as a `CanAcceptFileResponseMessage` so the server knows to continue.
+Either way, return the response as a `CanAcceptFileResponseMessage` so the server knows to how to continue.
 1. For each file, receive a `FileUploadedRequestMessage` and use the URL within it to download the file from the server.
-    1. Once the file is downloaded, send a `FileUploadedResponseMessage` to acknowledge receipt
+    1. Once the file is downloaded, send a `FileUploadedResponseMessage` to acknowledge receipt.

 All of this logic is wrapped up in [`ClientCommand`](https://github.com/deanward81/AirDropAnywhere/blob/2021-06-14-cross-platform-bits/src/AirDropAnywhere.Cli/Commands/ClientCommand.cs) in the `AirDropAywhere.Cli` project.
 This makes use of [Spectre.Console](https://github.com/spectreconsole/spectre.console)'s wide array of formatting options to render the prompt and show output from the file download process.

 There isn't anything particularly "magic" in this implementation - it is a simple SignalR client that renders some UI and uses an `HttpClient` to download files.
 The only quirks are ensuring that we ignore certificate validation errors when connecting over HTTPS for downloads or with SignalR - when running on a different machine the default ASP.NET development certificate is not trusted and therefore fails validation.
-Eventually I'll implement a certificate generator and change the validation to ensure the certificate is generated from a specific root to eliminate the risk of MITM attacks.
+Eventually I'll implement a certificate generator and change the validation to ensure the certificate is generated from a specific well-known root to eliminate the risk of MITM attacks.

 We should be able to take the same structure used here and trivially apply it to a client implemented in JS or Blazor running entirely in the browser.